the1lab/1lab/src/Cat/Instances/Sheaf/Omega.lagda.md

 We can then compute, in $\psh(\cC)$, the name of $A'$, resulting in a natural transformation $\name{A'} : A \to \Omega$.
 It remains to show that this transformation is actually valued in $\Omega_J$, i.e. that each of the resulting sieves is closed.
-To this end, susppose we have some $x : A(U)$ and that the sieve $h^*(\name{A'} x)$ is $J$-covering.
+To this end, suppose we have some $x : A(U)$ and that the sieve $h^*(\name{A'} x)$ is $J$-covering.
 We must show that $\name{A'} x$ contains $h$.